philippdubach/philippdubach.github.io/readme.md

 ### AI Post Generation

-The workers use Llama 3.3 70B to generate social posts with specific style constraints:
+The workers use Llama 4 Scout 17B to generate social posts with specific style constraints:
 - Neutral, factual tone (no clickbait)
 - Max 200 characters
 - No emojis or hashtags